 The debate will likely rage on for years in the armchair analyst community, regardless of whether military action is taken or not.
-But, for now, I thought it best to contact independent munitions expert Eliot Higgins, a.k.a.
-Brown Moses, who, since the conflict began, has been investigating and verifying evidence of crimes on both sides of the conflict at his blog.
-Eliot isn't operating on the ground in Syria.
-In fact, he's operating from his house in Leicestershire and if he has an armchair, I don't doubt that he's operated from it before.
+But, for now, I thought it best to contact independent munitions expert Eliot Higgins, AKA Brown Moses – who, since the conflict begun, has been investigating and verifying evidence of crimes on both sides of the conflict at his blog.
+Eliot isn't operating on the ground in Syria – in fact, he's operating from his house in Leicestershire and if he has an armchair, I don't doubt that he's operated from it before.
 But where he differs from your average lonely keyboard warrior is that he's incredibly well respected among journalists and weapons experts for his forensic ability to identify munitions found on Syria's battlefields.
-He has written for Foreign Policy and the New York Times, and been interviewed by Channel 4 News, CNN, and the Guardian.
-Typically, he's billed as someone who's used the internet and social media to become an "accidental arms expert."
+This has led to him writing articles for the Foreign Policy and New York Times websites and being interviewed by Channel 4 News, CNN and the Guardian.
+Typically, he's billed as someone who's used the internet and social media to become an "accidental arms expert".

-Eliot has put forward a particularly convincing case linking the regime to the sarin attacks, which corroborates firmly with the information gathered by NGOs and the intelligence agencies of the US, UK, France, and Germany.
+Eliot has put forward a particularly convincing case for the regime being responsible for the sarin attacks, which corroborates firmly with the information gathered by NGOs and the intelligence agencies of the US, the UK, France and Germany.
 I spoke to him to find out more about his research.

 A suspected delivery device of sarin gas.

-You have presented a lot of evidence that firmly suggests the Syrian government is behind the recent sarin attacks.
+You have presented a lot of evidence that firmly suggests the Syrian Government were behind the recent sarin attacks.
 Can you talk me through your conclusions?

 In the case of the attacks in Damascus, there are two different types of munitions that have been found by activists.
-The first is an M14 140mm-artillery rocket fired by the Soviet BM14 multiple rocket launcher.
-One warhead type for these munitions carries 2.2 kilograms of sarin, and the remains of the munitions recorded by activists were in very good condition, suggesting this might have been the warhead used.
+The first is an M14 140mm artillery rocket fired by the Soviet BM14 multiple rocket launcher.
+One warhead type for thse munitions carries 2.2kg of sarin, and the remains of the munitions recorded by activists were in very good condition, suggesting this might have been the warhead used.

-What's far more interesting is the second type of munitions, several of which have been filmed at the August 21 attacks, as well as previous alleged chemical attacks.
-These munitions are unique to the conflict; the many arms and chemical weapons specialists I've spoken to do not recognize it as appearing anywhere else in the world.
+What's far more interesting is the second type of munitions, several of which have been filmed at the August 21st attacks, as well as previous alleged chemical attacks.
+These munitions are unique to the conflict; the many arms and chemical weapons specialists I've spoken to do not recognise it as appearing anywhere else in the world.

-By piecing together the evidence I've gathered, we've learned a number of things.
-I call these UMLACAs—unidentified munitions linked to alleged chemical attacks—and there are actually two types of UMLACAs, a high explosive type and another type loaded with an unknown substance that only appears at the sites of alleged chemical attacks.
+By piecing together the evidence I've gathered, we've learnt a number of things.
+I call these UMLACAs – unidentified munitions linked to alleged chemical attacks – and there are actually two types of UMLACAs, a high explosive type and another type loaded with an unknown substance that only appears at the sites of alleged chemical attacks.